FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/hardware-setup.md

 While the Serial Base can be configured using Modbus directly (See the [IO Expansion User Manual and Reference Guide](http://support.freewave.com/knowledge-base/io-expansion-module-user-manual/)), generally it is easier to use
 [Tool Suite](http://www.freewave.com/tool-suite-programming-configuration-monitoring/).

-This document will only cover the steps required at a high level.
+This document will only cover the procedure at a high level.
 For detailed information on using Tool Suite to configure the Serial Base, see the documentation at the links above.

 ### Basic Procedure

-1. Connect your computer to the Serial Base using an USB-to-Serial cable connected to the "Rainbow" data cable
+1. Connect your computer to the Serial Base using an USB-to-Serial cable connected to the "Rainbow" data cable.
-2. Power the Serial Base
+2. Power the Serial Base.
-3. Launch Tool Suite
+3. Launch Tool Suite.
-4. Select the "Configuration" tool
+4. Select the "Configuration" tool.
-5. Select "Add Network", give it a name, and click "Next"
+5. Select "Add Network", give it a name, and click "Next".
-6. Ensure that "Network Type" is "Serial", and click "Finish"
+6. Ensure that "Network Type" is "Serial", and click "Finish".
-7. Select the COM port associated with the USB-to-Serial cable, then select "Read Serial Base"
+7. Select the COM port associated with the USB-to-Serial cable, then select "Read Serial Base".
 8. Select the Universal Channels tab, and configure channels 1,2, and 3 as follows:

 #### Channel 1